kallyas/courier/IMPROVEMENTS.md

 4. **Data Consistency**: Transaction management ensures that database operations are atomic.
 5. **Maintainability**: Structured error handling and logging make the code more maintainable.

+### 5. Continuous Integration and Test Coverage
+Added GitHub Actions workflow for continuous integration and test coverage:
+- Configured GitHub workflow to build and test the application on every push and pull request
+- Added JaCoCo plugin for test coverage reporting
+- Set minimum test coverage threshold to 50%
+- Configured coverage reports to be uploaded as artifacts
+- Added coverage information to pull requests

 ## Future Improvements
 Potential future improvements could include:
 - Adding caching for frequently accessed data
 - Implementing rate limiting to prevent abuse
 - Adding pagination for large result sets
 - Implementing more sophisticated validation rules
+- Increasing test coverage beyond the minimum threshold